Gayla McSwain

 Legal Insight

-With her significant legal background, Gayla was able to review all of the contracts that the city entered into regarding a proposed city-owned electric utility and ensure that changes were made to those contracts to better protect the city: regardless of whether a judge finds that the city may not provide electricity to Century Aluminum, the city will not incur any legal cost.
+With her significant legal background, Gayla was able to review all of the contracts that the city entered into regarding a proposed city-owned electric utility and ensure that changes were made to those contracts to better protect the city: When the judge found that the city could not legally provide electricity to Century Aluminum, the city did not incur any legal costs.

 Community Development

 As soon as she was elected to council, Gayla reviewed the plans for a park in the Boulder Bluff neighborhood that had been shelved for several years.
 She emailed copies of the plans to the rest of council and explained that the Boulder Bluff residents, while she was campaigning in their neighborhood, had asked her when that park was going to be built.
-Since that time, council has voted to build the John McCants Veterans Park in Boulder Bluff.
+Council later voted to build the John McCants Veterans Park in Boulder Bluff.
 Such projects help to create a sense of place and will attract tourists which will help our businesses.

 Cultural Development

-Some Council members wanted to get rid of the Arts Commission but councilman McClary and councilwoman McSwain infused new life into it which was responsible for the vinyl wrap art work that has appeared on traffic signal control boxes throughout our city; monthly "Art Talk in the Creek;" and a new mural ordinance that allows artwork on buildings.
-All three projects have been well received by the public.
+Some Council members wanted to get rid of the Arts Commission but councilwoman McSwain infused new life into it.
+By supporting the Arts Commission, the city has been transformed with projects like the vinyl wrap art work that has appeared on traffic signal control boxes, artwork on city vehicles, a new mural ordinance that allows artwork on buildings, the adopt-a-goose program, and a new, cultural arts center for residents to enjoy.
+All Arts projects have been well received by the public.
 They, along with future projects, help to create a sense of place that is needed in Goose Creek.

 Business Development

-She discovered that the city’s sale contract with the developer of the old, Goose Creek fire station had expired and got that sale moving again.
-We are now getting our first micro-brewery along with a restaurant in the same space, and the new mural ordinance will allow for an exterior that makes for a nice gathering spot for citizens and visitors.
+She supports high value business development that enhances the quality of life in the city.
+Specifically, she discovered that the city’s sale contract with the developer of the old, Goose Creek fire station had expired and got that sale moving again.
+We now have our first micro-brewery along with a restaurant in the same space, and the new mural ordinance allows for an exterior that makes for a nice gathering spot for citizens and visitors here, as well as at other businesses in the city.

 Departmental Excellence